Find out what is Cloud based Pos and why you need it

 Customizable:

-Cloud-based POS systems can be customized to meet the unique needs of a business, including menus, custom pricing, and integrations.
+Can be customized to meet the unique needs of a business, including menus, custom pricing, and integrations.

 In a nutshell, businesses can tailor their POS system to fit their specific requirements.